 Yes.
 A treadmill has many metal components to scrap and repurpose for future use.
 Your local scrap yard or recycling center can complete this process for you.

 There’s a market for everything, including broken treadmills, provided you know how to advertise them.
 A handyperson might even want to buy a broken treadmill, fix it, and flip it.
 The online marketplace is a great way to cash in on items you no longer use, and you might be surprised by the demand.

 Need to Dispose of a Treadmill?
 Get in Touch

 At Nixxit, we specialize in eco-friendly junk removal services.
-We remove anything and everything, from old furniture to broken treadmills!
-Contact us today to arrange your appointment and discuss your removal needs.
+We remove anything and everything, from old furniture to broken treadmills and exercise gear!
+Contact us today to book your appointment and discuss your removal needs.
 We’re more than happy to answer any questions you may have!